isobeldaley/categorising-tweets/README.md

 Given the above, the purpose of this project is to provide mobile network operators with a tool to help them exploit the potential of Twitter, and thereby increase their standing in the eyes of the customer.

-This will be achieved through a model which, enables tweets to be categorised according to:
+This will be achieved through an Natural Language Processing (NLP) model which, enables tweets to be categorised according to:

 1. **Subject** (e.g. network, device, customer service etc.)
 2. **Sentiment** (e.g. positive, neutral, negative)